dhchain/dhc/README.md

 2. Download installer from this <a href="https://drive.google.com/file/d/1QeGQoQCzm0wR4zcNhhS3duOIlLR6Kphh/view?usp=sharing" target="_blank" download="dhc-installer">Download</a> link.
 3. Follow installer instructions and install in a directory where you have full access.
 4. If you already have key.csv file with existing keys you can just copy it to keys folder, otherwise it will create new key.
 5. Start it by running dhc.sh or dhc.bat depending on your operating system.
-For graphical version run dhc.sh or dhc.bat
+For graphical version run dhcgui.sh or dhcgui.bat

 It will ask you to enter passphrase and confirm it.
 In case you have existing key it will ask you to enter passphrase for it.